 Sequestered Encryption (SE) is a hardware mechanism that enables computation on encrypted data in the style of homomorphic encryption.
 The root of trust is moved to very small functional units that can observe the data in it’s plaintext state and the rest of the architecture, including the executing program, cannot observe the decrypted data.
 SE is work done by Lauren Biernacki and was published in SEED'22.
 This project aims to strengthen trust in the sensitive functional units of SE via formal verification of the design and implementation of SE.

 Twine (Published in Date'22)

 We aim to improve the re-usability and composability of hardware components.
 This is particularly important due to the current shift towards heterogeneous hardware design.
 To accomplish this, we are building on top of Chisel and providing a new set of interfaces that formalize the interaction between components.
 SimpleChisel hands the control signals and type conversions between components, freeing the designer from the busy work.
 The designer can focus on their data path specification.

 I went to William Smith High School in Aurora, CO.
 I concurrently attended the Community College of Aurora starting from sophomore year until senior year of high school.
 Additionally, I attended Pickens Tech and studied mobile app development in my junior year.
 I received both my Associate’s Degree in Science and High School Diploma in May 2016.
-I’m currently pursuing a Bachelor’s of Science degree in Computer Science, expected to graduate in May 2020.
-I plan to continue my study through a Ph.D. program after finishing undergrad.
+I graduated with a Bachelor’s of Science degree in Computer Science in May 2020.

-Some of my favorite courses so far include, Algorithms, Theory of Computation, Data and Program Representation, Operating Systems, Compilers, Program Analysis, and Software Testin.
+Some of my favorite courses from undergrad include, Algorithms, Theory of Computation, Data and Program Representation, Operating Systems, Compilers, Program Analysis, and Software Testing.